BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Once you sign up, Brightwell will provide you with the following:

-1. A *client_id* and a *client_secret* for each of your ReadyRemit client applications.
-Each application passes these two values to the ReadyRemit REST API in return for an access token required by other API operations.
+1. A *client_id* and a *client_secret* (required for authentication) for each of your ReadyRemit client applications.

-1. A unique *senderId* (required by certain ReadyRemit REST API operations) for each sender account you support.
+1. A unique *senderId* (required by certain API operations) for each sender account you support.